TeaCrab/SoftCoreLite/README.md

 This is a personal mod project for SPT, configuring/trimming/modifying/adding things from the projects listed at the end of this README.

-A project that helps me learn Typescript:

-I ask anyone who's an awesome fellow coder to interject before I do something utterly unacceptable.

-Like... loop for one unnecessary more time than I had to, or I should just go learn Rust instead of this Overzealous Javascript Guardian of a language.

 ---

 ## What this mod does